raspberrypilearning/3D-scene/en/step_2.md

 --- task ---

-Now have a quick think about what kind of 3D scene project you want to make using variable sliders.
+Now quickly think about what kind of 3D scene project you want to make using variable sliders.
 It can be whatever you want it to be.

 Don't be afraid to change your mind about things and try out new ideas as you go along!